 1 Point 2 Points 3 Points 4 Points The sponsor submitted evidence it shares and/or offers information about professional development opportunities with its community schools at least once per year. -or- The sponsor mandates its schools participate in specific professional development, beyond any training that is a requirement of the contract.
 The sponsor submitted evidence it shares and/or offers information about professional development opportunities with its community schools three or more times per year.
-2-Point Requirements -and- The sponsor submitted evidence it shares and/or offers information about professional development opportunities with its schools according to a process. -and- The sponsor submitted evidence it completes a needs assessment to determine the professional development needs of its 3-Point Requirements -and- The sponsor submitted evidence of using the results of a needs assessment to determine which professional development opportunities it shares and/or offers. -and- The sponsor submitted evidence that at least one of the professional development opportunities it shared and/or offered was specific to of the contract. development needs of its community schools. offered was specific to community schools.
+2-Point Requirements - and - The sponsor submitted evidence it shares and/or offers information about professional development opportunities with its schools according to a process. -and - The sponsor submitted evidence it completes a needs assessment to determine the professional development needs of its community schools.
+3-Point Requirements -and- The sponsor submitted evidence of using the results of a needs assessment to determine which professional development opportunities it shares and/or offers. -and- The sponsor submitted evidence that at least one of the professional development opportunities it shared and/or offered was specific to community schools.